mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 #### GNU Compiler Collection and GNU Binutils

-The GNU Compiler Collection (GCC) is a comprehensive compiler system supporting various programming languages including C, C++, and Fortran.
-GCC started out as the GNU C Compiler in 1987, but was later renamed as it expanded to support more languages.
-GCC is designed to be highly portable, and can be built to run on various operating systems and hardware architectures.
-It features a modular design, with different front ends for different programming languages and backends to generate code for a wide range of \acp{ISA}.
-GCC by itself takes in an input file in supported languages like C and outputs assembly for the target architecture.
-Each instance of a GCC compiler is configured to target a specific architecture, and this flexibility allows developers compile versions of GCC to build software for different platforms.
+The \ac{GCC} is a comprehensive compiler system supporting various programming languages including C, C++, and Fortran. \ac{GCC} started out as the GNU C Compiler in 1987, but was later renamed as it expanded to support more languages. \ac{GCC} is designed to be highly portable, and can be built to run on various operating systems and hardware architectures.
+It features a modular design, with different front ends for different programming languages and backends to generate code for a wide range of \acp{ISA}. \ac{GCC} by itself takes in an input file in supported languages like C and outputs assembly for the target architecture.
+Each instance of a \ac{GCC} compiler is configured to target a specific architecture, and this flexibility allows developers compile versions of \ac{GCC} to build software for different platforms.

-GCC is not able to create working executables by itself however, as behind the scenes GCC sets up a pipeline consisting of different tools in order to create executable programs.
-A common pairing to set up this pipeline with the core GCC is GNU Binutils, which is a collection of binary program tools that is designed to work alongside compilers to create and manage executables.
+\ac{GCC} is not able to create working executables by itself however, as behind the scenes \ac{GCC} sets up a pipeline consisting of different tools in order to create executable programs.
+A common pairing to set up this pipeline with the core \ac{GCC} is GNU Binutils, which is a collection of binary program tools that is designed to work alongside compilers to create and manage executables.
 Some key components of Binutils include:

 - **as**: The GNU assembler, which converts assembly language to machine code
 - **ld**: The GNU linker, which combines machine code files into executables or libraries